- Cost & Aid

 - Visit UWGB

 You are more than a GPA and a test score.
-Read on to find out how UW-Green Bay does a 360° evaluation of your application.
+Read on to find out how UW-Green Bay does an evaluation of your application.

 High School Preparation